accosmin-org/libnano/docs/linprog.md

 Note that all inequalities above are specified element-wise.
 Additionally all non-standard problem formulations can be transformed to the standard form explicitly by calling the appropriate `problem.transform` function.
 This is typically not necessary as the solver is performing the appropriate transformations if needed.

+Note that element-wise box constraints `l <= x <= u` are a special case of the inequality form above.

 The following example code extracted from the [example](../example/src/linprog.cpp):
 ```
 const auto n_equals = 2;